-We are excited to announce the preview of DataSet Kubernetes Explorer, an intuitive and cost-effective way to understand and manage the health and performance of Kubernetes clusters, deployed applications, and underlying infrastructure.
+We are excited to announce the general availability of DataSet Kubernetes Explorer for our customers.
+Kubernetes Explorer is an intuitive and cost-effective way to understand and manage the health and performance of Kubernetes clusters, deployed applications, and underlying infrastructure.
 Kubernetes Explorer continuously collects metrics, events, and logs from the entire Kubernetes stack, surfaces anomalies, uncovers their root causes, and provides contextual logs, so DevOps, SRE, and engineering teams can triage and troubleshoot independently – faster than ever before.

 Enterprises strive for operational efficiencies, multi-cloud portability, and agility by deploying and running applications on Kubernetes.
 While Kubernetes has emerged as the ‘de-facto’ standard for container orchestration (Gartner) and is getting mainstream adoption, many enterprises encounter challenges as they operationalize Kubernetes at scale.